 Meanwhile, the Brazilian government began implementing steps to improve land use regulations and reduce deforestation.
 In 2009, it created a joint task force in charge of inspection, combining the Environment Ministry, law enforcement agencies and state environmental authorities.
 In 2012, the government enacted a new Brazilian Forest Code, introducing two important instruments: the Rural Environmental Registry and the Environmental Compliance Program.

-In partnership with these and other stakeholders, .
+In partnership with these and other stakeholders, Cargill said it has continued to lead the private sector in sourcing soy sustainably.
 In 2014, Cargill signed the New York Declaration on Forests, committing to halve deforestation by 2020 and end it by 2030.
-Last year, it built on that pledge by issuing a global , a document that provides guidelines for company practices throughout its supply chains.
+Last year, it built on that pledge by issuing a global policy on forests, a document that provides guidelines for company practices throughout its supply chains.

 The Soy Moratorium has contributed to a drop in deforestation in the region: the annual rate of deforestation in Brazil’s Amazon region has decreased by nearly 80%.
 Cargill said it demonstrates the value of multi-stakeholder collaboration and shows how sustainable agribusiness is necessary to nourish the world and protect the planet.